Listen to the audio version of the article:

 The History of the Decentralized Social Web: The Fediverse.

 The origins of the fediverse reach back to 2008.
-That’s when Evan Prodomou, a social open web advocate and co-author of the Activity Pub protocol, created ident.ica, a micro-blogging site similar to Twitter. ident.ica had a mechanism built into it that let others download, install and host the software on their own servers and then connect with other networks.
+That’s when Evan Prodomou, a social open web advocate and co-author of the Activity Pub protocol, created ident.ica, a micro-blogging site similar to Twitter. ident.ica had a mechanism built into it that let others download, install, and host the software on their own servers and then connect with other networks.
 The community quickly adapted it, and people created their own ident.ica versions with the openly available code and underlying protocols such as OpenMicroBlogging (OMB).
 All these independently hosted ident.ica servers, which are also called instances, could then converse with each other through sharing, liking, posting, and resharing.

 So we can say ident.ica was the prototype of the federated social web.
 It even caught the attention of Google.
 In 2010, the corporation set out to develop a similar tool called Buzz, which was integrated into Gmail.
 However, the project failed due to privacy issues, resulting in a series of lawsuits.

-Then the popularity around the decentralized social network died down again, until 2015, when the World Wide Web Consortium (W3C) contacted Prodomou to develop a standard protocol for his idea.
+Then the popularity of the decentralized social network died down again, until 2015, when the World Wide Web Consortium (W3C) contacted Prodomou to develop a standard protocol for his idea.
 Just three years later, ActivityPub was born.
 Since then, the Fediverse has been growing steadily.

 Getting Started: How to Join The Fediverse